VANatHeritage/ConsVision_RecreationModel/docs/facilities_v2.md

 #### Recreation Input datasets

-From Virginia Outdoors Plan (VOP) Mapper:
+From DCR (PRR and DNH), datasets for Virginia Outdoors Plan (VOP) Mapper:

-- publiclands\_wgs (Polygon)
+- VA_PUBLIC_ACCESS_LANDS (Polygon)
-  - Represents all public lands in Virginia, with a 'pubaccess' column specifying level of access
+  - Represents all public lands in Virginia, with a 'ACCESS' column specifying level of access generally; 'PUBACCESS' has a bit more specifics
-- VA\_public\_access (Point)
+- 2018 Public Access (Point)
   - public-access recreation sites and amenities.
 Includes attributes which indicate specific types of activities available.

-From Virginia Dept. of Conservation &amp; Recreation, Division of Planning & Recreation Resources (DCR-PRR):

-- vatrails (Line)
+- VATrails_2017 (Line)
-- vatrailheads (Point)
+- VATrailheads_2017 (Point)
+- *Local_Park_Inventory_2018 (need to decide if using)*
+  - This point dataset has attributes on facilities at parks.
+It appears to be centroids, not spatially precise on location of the facilities, but it has a lot of useful attributes
+- Watertrails2017
+  - sent by Robbie Rhur (DCR PRR) 2/2019, updated for that date

 From Virginia Dept. of Game and Inland Fisheries (VDGIF):